 According to LaMon, Johnson sensed the divide between Rancho Mission Viejo’s physical and digital environments—with mobile phones in the hands of seemingly everyone in the community—and tapped LaMon and Swanson to close that gap.
 In the fall of 2017, the community launched the RanchLife app, developed by LaMon and Swanson and their team.
 Within 90 days, LaMon said, the app racked up about 2,500 active users, representing a little over 90 percent of the community’s residents.

 Amaya Genaro, vice president of community services at the 23,000-acre (more than 9,300-hectare) Rancho Mission Viejo, said the app currently enjoys a 98 percent adoption rate, with about 7,500 users.
 The community encourages new residents to download the RanchLife app at the homebuying stage.

 Today, about 4,000 homes have been completed in the community.
-At build-out, Rancho Mission Viejo is supposed to be populated with 14,000 homes.
+Upon buildout, Rancho Mission Viejo is projected to be populated with 14,000 homes.

 The RanchLife app enables Ranch Mission Viejo’s thousands of residents to learn about events, classes, clubs, programming and services in the community.
 For instance, residents recently used the app to sign up for the community’s Harvest Pumpkin Patch.

 The app also alerts residents about happenings like road closures and pool shutdowns.
 Next year, Rancho Mission Viejo will add the ability — through the new Alosant Azul technology — to rely on the app to control entry access at community amenities.

 Genaro said the RanchLife app empowers the community, including tenants of Rancho Mission Viejo apartments, “to continue to connect residents on a daily basis with one another and to the offerings that really provide a robust lifestyle.”